dell/csi-powerflex/dell-csi-helm-installer/csi-offline-bundle.md

 To prepare for driver or Operator installation, the following steps need to be performed:
 1. Copy the offline bundle file to a system with access to an image registry available to your Kubernetes/OpenShift cluster
 2. Expand the bundle file by running `tar xvfz <filename>`
-3. Run the `csi-offline-bundle.sh` script and supply the `-p` option as well as the path to the internal registry with the `-r` option
+3. Run the `csm-offline-bundle.sh` script and supply the `-p` option as well as the path to the internal registry with the `-r` option

 The script will then perform the following steps:
   - Load the required container images into the local system